as-sah/Hotel-Booking-Demand-Prediction/index.md

 * __Country__
   * Country of origin represented in the ISO 3155–3:2013 format
 * __Market Segment__
   * Market segment designation.
+The terms:
+    * “TA” means “Travel Agents”
-The terms:<br>“TA” means “Travel Agents”<br>“TO” means “Tour Operators”
+    * “TO” means “Tour Operators”
 * __Distribution Channel__
   * Booking distribution channel.
+The terms:
+    * “TA” means “Travel Agents”
-The terms:<br>“TA” means “Travel Agents”<br>“TO” means “Tour Operators”
+    * “TO” means “Tour Operators”
 * __Repeating Guest__
   * Value indicating if the booking name was from a repeated guest (1) or not (0)
 * __Previous Cancellations__